1920’s Style Guide from 1926

-Thanks to the folks at the Haithi Trust Digital Library for preserving these wonderful books and manuals.This book “Making the Most of your Looks” by Dorothy Stote, declares that it is designed for the woman of ‘moderate’ means and will not be recommending expensive frocks!
+Thanks to the folks at the Haithi Trust Digital Library for preserving this 1920’s style guide.This book “Making the Most of your Looks” by Dorothy Stote, declares that it is designed for the woman of ‘moderate’ means and will not be recommending expensive frocks!

-Left: The tailored suit should have a hip length coat and a straight skirt, and they should be of the same material.
+Left: The tailored suit should have a hip length coat and a straight skirt.
+They should be of the same material.
 A checked skirt and plain coat will reduce your height.

 Right: Suit coats should be fairly long, for a coat that stops at the hips will add length.